 In one of my previous articles, I have mentioned the concept of a work-family.
-As the name suggests, an employee’s work-family are his coworkers whom he shares more than half of his day with.
-Therefore, in order to have a satisfying work experience, the importance of positive peer relationships is paramount.
+As the name suggests, an employee's work-family are his coworkers with whom he shares more than half of his day.
+Therefore, to have a satisfying work experience, the importance of positive peer relationships is paramount.

-Peer relationships are relations with individuals working on the same level of the organisational hierarchy with no formal authority over each other.
+Peer relationships are relations with individuals working on the same level of the organizational hierarchy with no formal authority over each other.

 Paychecks are not enough anymore.
-Millennials and the new workforce who are joining organisations are seeking things that make work meaningful.
+Millennials and the new workforce who are joining organizations are seeking things that make work meaningful.
 Their work has to serve a purpose and be satisfying.

 The Importance of Having Friends at Work